{{org_field_logo}}

 PPE Monitoring and Compliance

-To ensure proper adherence to PPE protocols, {{org_field_name}} will:
+To ensure PPE is used effectively and consistently, {{org_field_name}} will:

-8. Reporting and Incident Management
+7. Reporting and Incident Management

-A robust reporting and incident management system is essential for ensuring that infection control measures are effective and that any infection-related incidents are quickly addressed. {{org_field_name}} has established a structured approach to reporting, investigating, and managing infection-related events to prevent further spread and improve overall infection prevention practices.
+A robust reporting and incident management system is essential for ensuring that infection control measures are effective and that any infection-related incidents are promptly addressed. {{org_field_name}} has established a structured approach to reporting, investigating, and managing infection-related events, in order to prevent further spread and improve our overall infection prevention practices.

 Reporting Infection-Related Incidents

-Outbreak Notification to Public Health Authorities
+Outbreak Notification to UKHSA

 Investigation and Follow-Up Measures